diegofgf/SilentVoices/part2draft.md

 He wakes from the reverie with the phantasm of the empty glass hovering atop his untouched one.

 The old jokes about the Bullet echo in his head stripped of fun and make him feel sick.
 He should not have served her that night. *Would that have changed anything?* He tries to believe it would not.
-But no amount of rationalisation is enough to push away the heavy feelings he carries within.

-**...**
+But no amount of rationalisation is enough to push away the disconfort that builds up on his stomach.
+After months feeling restless about his part in Blondie's self destructive path, he has nowhere else to run.
+The tension within grows into pain - a trapped animal trying to climb out from his depths.
+Burning claws scratch their way up through his esophagos, willing to come out as srieks and tears.

+His hands shake as he holds down the urge to scream.
+A splash of wisky wobbles out of the glass and falls on his skin.
+The dropplets whisper to him *Lick me...
+Drink me...
+Drown your pain on me.*

+He leans forward toward the numbness promised by the dark amber lake held in his hands.
+His nose plays above the edge, taking deep breaths from the aromathic fumes.
+The burning inside him writhes in antecipation, wishful and fearful at the same time.
+He wants to jump in, drain it all in a single gulp and head to the bar for a bottle that will keep him swiming in confort through this hard night. *I could do this.
+Just tonight, just to endure the sight of her sadness, and to hold back my own.*

+The beat calms down once more, allowing the dancers to rest for a momment and refill empty glasses on the bar.
+The loud laugherther from a party seating on the next booth breaks through the music and draws his attention.

+A sinnuous brunnet in a tight blue dress points a finger out and shouts, "Here it comes!"

+He follows her finger and sees a server approaching with a tray filled with shots

+*Maybe it will even help put a smile on her face...*

+The droplets are smooth and sweet in his tongue as he licks them up from his hand.

 ---------------------------------------------------------------------